-It is a requirement under Queensland law for any student entering into a professional experience placement bringing them into contact with children or young people to have a valid blue card prior to commencing their placement.
-Any student that does not have a valid blue card will not be permitted to commence their placement.
+It is a requirement under Queensland law for any student entering into a professional experience placement or work integrated learning bringing them into contact with children or young people to have a valid Blue Card prior to commencing their placement.
+Any student who does not have a valid Blue Card will not be permitted to commence their placement.
+No Card, No Start!